pds-data-dictionaries/PDS-Data-Dictionaries.github.io/docs/source/development/ldd-create.rst

 Create a new ``[ldd-request] Initialize New PDS LDD`` issue within the `PDSEN Operations repo <https://github.com/NASA-PDS/pdsen-operations/issues/new/choose`_ and fill out the issue template with the applicable information.

-Part of the initilization procedure will include a new namespace added to the PDS4 Information Model and `PDS4 Namespace Registry <https://pds.nasa.gov/datastandards/schema/pds-namespace-registry.pdf>`_ and a new repo will be created.
+Part of the initialization procedure will include a new namespace added to the PDS4 Information Model and `PDS4 Namespace Registry <https://pds.nasa.gov/datastandards/schema/pds-namespace-registry.pdf>`_ and a new repo will be created.

 The EN Operations Team will notify you once the repo is ready to use.